 Airlines and hotels assign elite status to their customers based on how much business the customers do with them.
-They give you Platinum, Gold, Diamond, Executive, and other nice sounding names.
+They give you Platinum, Gold, Diamond, Executive, and other nice-sounding names.
 You get small incentives to make you feel special, such as priority boarding, late checkout, two bottles of water, and sometimes free upgrades.

 Vanguard and Fidelity do the same.
 What difference do these service tiers really make?

-Vanguard – Voyager
+Vanguard

 $50,000 invested in Vanguard funds and ETFs at Vanguard gets you the Voyager status.
 It qualifies you for the optional Personal Advisor Service — you pay 0.3% to have your accounts managed and your questions answered by a human advisor.

-Vanguard – Voyager Select
+Voyager Select

-Trades on stocks and non-Vanguard ETFs are now $2 each when you are Voyager Select.
-This is a small perk if you don’t get free trades elsewhere.
-You get another different customer service phone number, which supposedly puts you in touch with more experienced and maybe less busy reps.
+You get the Voyager Select status when you have $500,000 invested in Vanguard funds and ETFs.
+The highlight now is that you get another different customer service phone number, which supposedly puts you in touch with more experienced and maybe less busy customer service reps.

-Vanguard – Flagship
+Flagship

-Vanguard – Flagship Select
+Flagship Select

-Fidelity – Premium Services
+Premium Services

 Now we turn to Fidelity.
 When you have $250,000 at Fidelity, you get Premium Services status.
-Unlike Vanguard, all assets count, not just Fidelity house funds.
-You get a separate phone number for a group of more experienced and maybe less busy reps.
-You get outgoing wire transfer fees waived, which is free at Vanguard anyway.
-That’s about it.
-You don’t get any break on trading commissions.
+Unlike Vanguard, all assets count, not just Fidelity funds.

-Fidelity – Private Client
+Private Client

 With $1 million at Fidelity, you get Private Client status.
 Now you get an assigned rep and maybe free TurboTax.
 It’s a “maybe” for free TurboTax because Fidelity doesn’t officially say what makes you qualify for it.
 Some clients get it; some don’t.
-There is still no break whatsoever on trading commissions.

 Say No To Management Fees